- 6 weeks at CICD. Training, both practical and theoretical.

 - 11 weeks as a volunteer in India.

-- 4 weeks back at CICD to conclude and share experiences.
+- 4 weeks back at CICD to conclude and share your experiences.

 First period: Climate Activist in Training

 6 weeks at CICD.
-Training, both practical and theoretical, and planning and preparing the service period.
-During this period we focus on getting to grips with the issue of climate change.
+Training, both practical and theoretical, and planning and preparing the 3 months volunteering period.
+During the training we focus on getting to grips with the issue of climate change.
 What is it?
 What consequences does it have in different parts of the world?
 Why is it happening?
 Why are no serious plans made by those in power to change it?

 Apart from theoretical studies we put a lot of focus on what CAN actually be done.
 We will go on field trips to meet other climate activists in the UK, we will work in the garden farm at CICD and carry out other actions in the development of our Climate Centre.
 We will also focus on planning and preparing the time in India concretely.

-During this period you will also be a part of running the school together with all other students and staff, and you will be part of governing the school through our common meeting.
+During this period you will also be a part of running the school together with all other students and staff, and you will be part of governing the school through our Common Meetings.

 Second period: Volunteer in India as a Climate Activist.